 @itwin/core-backend package.
 They may also depend on utility packages such as

 Agents and Services use logging to enable users to monitor their operations and to help with diagnosing problems.

 See the diagram of a Web agent for an overview of the software components found in agents and services.

 An iModel Agent is a program that performs an unattended action upon being invoked by an event from iModelHub.

-As an example, consider an iModel.js Agent that receives notifications from iModelHub for every ChangeSet to a specific iModel.
+As an example, consider an iTwin.js Agent that receives notifications from iModelHub for every Changeset to a specific iModel.
 The Agent could inspect every changeset using the ChangeSummaryManager API to ensure all changes to its iModel are in compliance with company standards.
 A separate instance of the Agent would be deployed for each iModel of interest.